 Bagna Cauda Day – Asti

-On 23-25 November, the biggest globally shared Bagna Cauda in the world.
+From November 22 to 24, the biggest globally Bagna Cauda celebration in the world

-For the 6th time, thousands of bagna cauda enthusiasts gather to taste the delicious Piedmontese dish in one of the 150 restaurants that participate to BCD – not only in Asti and Piedmont, but in Italy and in the rest of the world, as well.
+For the 7th time, thousands of bagna cauda enthusiasts gather to taste the delicious Piedmontese dish in one of the 150 restaurants that participate to BCD – not only in Asti and Piedmont but in Italy and in the rest of the world, as well.

 On Friday evening, and on Saturday and Sunday afternoon and evening, 12,000 people from all over the world have lunch and dinner together, in a collective ceremony that involves Italy, Germany, the United States, Australia, New Zealand, Japan, and even Tonga, in the Pacific Ocean.